Create your first venue

 |---|---|

-| Venue name | The name of the location.
-This appears on the guest-facing booking page and in confirmation emails. |
+| Venue Name | The name of the location.
+Appears on the guest-facing booking page and in confirmation emails. |

-| Address | Street, city, state, ZIP, and country.
-Used on the booking page and in confirmation emails so guests can find you. |
+| Address | Street address, with separate Address 2, City, State, and Zip Code fields.
+Shown on the booking page and in confirmation emails so guests can find you. |

-| Phone number | Main contact number for guest inquiries. |
+| Phone Number | Main contact number for guest inquiries. |

-| Location URL | A link back to your main website — either the homepage or a specific location page if you have multiple.
-The venue logo on the reservation page will link here. |
+| Location Page URL | A link back to your website — your homepage, or a specific location page if you run multiple venues.
+The venue logo on the reservation page links here. |

-| Map URL | The Google Maps URL for this location.
-Used to power the map link on the booking page. |
+| Map URL | The map link for this location.
+Powers the map link on the booking page. |

-Configure venue-specific settings
+Configure your venue's settings

 | Field | Description |